King Of Kings (Live) Chords PDF (Hillsong Worship / Brooke Ligertwood)

 Through 2020, choirs have had to improvise and adapt.
 And you did.
 These were the songs you sang while you figured out just how to sing together.
-This is a list of the top 100 SATB choir sheets downloaded from PraiseCharts in 2020.
+This is a list of the top 100 SATB choir music downloaded from PraiseCharts in 2020.

 "Where there's a will, there's a way" should be the motto for orchestrations in 2020.
 Orchestras all over the world found ways to play together safely, even piecing together video and audio to create virtual orchestras.
 While we all look forward to the day when we can play together again, we can look back and appreciate the innovation of ensembles through the memory of the songs we played.
 These are the top orchestrations of 2020.

 MultiTracks are a great way to expand the sound of your worship band, but the fully produced sound of multitracks might be a bit too big and produced for your more stripped back worship sets.
 That's where MultiTracks Lite comes in.
 The same quality and the same songs, just with fewer tracks for a more organic sound.
 Try them out with your worship band this weekend!

 2020 is a year that will go down in history.
 The way we worship and the way we do church was redefined for Christians all over the world.
 Even so, there have been some incredible new worship songs written in 2020, including The Blessing (Kari Jobe), Graves Into Gardens (Elevation Worship), and Battle Belongs (Phil Wickham).
 Here is a complete list of the most popular worship songs in 2020.